Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

   </tbody>
 </table>

-Twice, we have proven that the Genre tags are, pretty much, always present in the game data from Steam.
+Twice, we have proven that the Genre tags are always present in the game data from Steam.
 Now let's take a deeper dive into the results, and see what we can discover.

 ```python
 # What game Genre tags have the highest average Prices?